 Colin Campbell, a Royal Navy officer from Dungannon was at the cutting edge of compass development.
-He, his wife, and child, were lost when a U boat sank the mailship Leinster between Holyhead and Dun Laoghaire.
+He, his wife, and child were lost when a U-boat sank the mailship Leinster between Holyhead and Dun Laoghaire.
 Today’s Roll includes five from NI who were lost.
 Edward McGlynn from Armagh had been married a week prior to his loss.
-A contemporary newspaper report of the honours at his funeral gives a poingnant insight into Armagh society.
-In 1916 Irish Guardmen Robert Keith from Castlerock and Edward Phair from Portrush died in Belgium.
+A contemporary newspaper report of the honours at his funeral gives a poignant insight into Armagh society.
+In 1916 Irish Guardsmen Robert Keith from Castlerock and Edward Phair from Portrush died in Belgium.
 Bobbie Burke an Aircraftsman from Portstewart who died in 1918 was a founding member of the RAF.
 His father William was a driver of the Portstewart tram which linked the town to the railway to Portrush and Coleraine.
-On the same day John McKeown from Ardboe fell in the USA’s 327th Infantry Regiment during the U.S. Army’s biggest engagement in World War 1, the Meuse-Argonne Offensive.
+On the same day, John McKeown from Ardboe fell in the USA’s 327th Infantry Regiment during the U.S. Army’s biggest engagement in World War 1, the Meuse-Argonne Offensive.
 Edward Benson from Ballymoney is one of today’s veterans.
-The son of Canon and Mrs Benson, of Ballymoney Rectory he served with the Royal Naval Air Service’s Armoured Car division in Europe and later in Russia.
+The son of Canon and Mrs. Benson, of Ballymoney Rectory he served with the Royal Naval Air Service’s Armoured Car division in Europe and later in Russia.